Common Signs of

 Although you may regularly use contraception, it’s important to remember that only using these methods every you engage in sexual intercourse will guarantee protection from pregnancy.
 Birth control pills only work if taken every day, and missing even a single day can leave you vulnerable to pregnancy.
 Similarly, using vegan condoms during sex is necessary to prevent pregnancy, but if you don’t use one every time, there’s a chance you could get pregnant.

-There are a to detect a pregnancy, but the most common and fool-proof way is by using a pregnancy test.
+There are a few ways to detect a pregnancy, but the most common and fool-proof way is by using a pregnancy test.
 However, if you’re still not sure, here are some of the most common physical changes a woman’s body goes through during the early stages of pregnancy.

 Shortness of Breath

 If you’re having trouble breathing or feel like you lost all your air after going up a few flights of stairs, then it could be a sign of pregnancy.
-The body needs oxygen for both and fetus, so your breath might be shorter than usual.
+The body needs oxygen for both mother and fetus, so your breath might be shorter than usual.

 Sore Breasts